 (ii) a foreign and commonwealth citizen who was at the time of their death a serving member of HM forces; or

-(iii) a member of HM Armed forces who at the time of their death had applied for, and would have been granted if they had not died, or had been granted, permission to stay or settlement as a foreign and commonwealth citizen discharged from HM Armed Forces.
+(iii) a member of HM Armed Forces who, at the time of their death, had applied for, and would have been granted if they had not died, or had been granted, permission to stay or settlement as a foreign and commonwealth citizen discharged from HM Armed Forces.

 Partner's death: The person who was the applicant’s partner at the time of the applicant’s last grant of permission as a partner, must have died.